ajaykrishna2810/SmartGridStability/README.md

 -  What is stability?
 -  What are the input features?
--  How can we evaluate the stability/instability basd on the input features?
+-  How can we evaluate the stability/instability based on the input features?
 -  Can we predict stability with less number of input variables?